-Context Browser Window > Project Right-click

-Menu on element Copy/Paste

-Browser Window > Context Right-click on element Copy/Paste
+Context Menu Browser Window > Project Right-click on element Copy/Paste Browser Window > Context Right-click on element Copy/Paste

 Option Description Copy to Clipboard Select this option to copy the selected element and any sub-structure to the clipboard.
-You select one of two sub options: ID for Pasting as Link - copy the element ID to the clipboard to be pasted into a diagram as link to the actual element (Shortcut: Ctrl+C) Full Structure for Duplication - copy the element(s) to the clipboard in XMI format, for pasting as new duplicate elements in another Package (Shortcut: Ctrl+Shift+C) Cut Select this option to remove the selected element from its parent Package, to be pasted under another element or Package.
+You select one of two sub options: • ID for Pasting as Link - copy the element ID to the clipboard to be pasted into a diagram as link to the actual element (Shortcut: Ctrl+C) Full Structure for Duplication - copy the element(s) to the clipboard in XMI format, for pasting as new duplicate elements in another Package (Shortcut: Ctrl+Shift+C) Cut Select this option to remove the selected element from its parent Package, to be pasted under another element or Package.
 The selected element remains where it is until the Paste operation is invoked.
 Shortcut: Ctrl+X Paste Select this option to paste a cut element under the selected element or Package.
 If the selected element is not a valid target, the 'Paste' option is grayed out.
 (This option is not available for copied elements - use the 'Paste Package from Clipboard' menu option in the Package context menu.)
-Shortcut: Ctrl+V Copy Documentati on Bookmark When using the Legacy Report Generator, if you want to create a complex document that consists of sections of one or more document reports, rather than one complete report, you can create a master document in Microsoft Word [TM] and within it create links to the report sections using their bookmarks.
+Shortcut: Ctrl+V Copy Documentation Bookmark When using the Legacy Report Generator, if you want to create a complex document that consists of sections of one or more document reports, rather than one complete report, you can create a master document in Microsoft Word TM and within it create links to the report sections using their bookmarks.
 Select this menu option to copy the bookmark to the clipboard, to be pasted into a search or other reference to the bookmark.
 Paste Diagram Select this option to paste an existing diagram as a child of the selected element.
 The diagram would have been copied to the clipboard by right-clicking on the diagram in the Browser window and selecting the 'Copy Diagram' menu option.
 Copy Node Path to Clipboard Select this option to copy the element's node path (hierarchy structure) to the Enterprise Architect clipboard, as a reference.

-Copy Node GUID to Clipboard Select this option to copy the element's node GUID to the Enterprise Architect clipboard, as a reference.
+Comp No to CLUD to Calant this anti-material transmitter than CHID to the Entermise Applitude Copy Node GUID to Select this option to copy the element's node GUID to the Enterprise Architect Clipboard clipboard, as a reference.